rohithraja/data-engineering-foundations/week-01-big-data-basics/README.md

 business decisions better based on the insights drawn out of it )

-now traditional monolithic systems or monolithic tech stock cannot handle big data we need new tech stock which is distributed system

-basically a monolithic system is one powerful machine which has resources
+now traditional monolithic systems or monolithic tech stock cannot handle big data we need new tech stock which is distributed system a distributed system is the cluster of machines or nodes which are connected over a network and they have their own resources for distributed processing basically a monolithic system is one powerful machine which has resources
 compute: 4 CPU cores
 memory: 8 GB ram